 What is Industry 4.0 ?
 Revolutions typically bring to mind powerful social movements where an existing form of government is overthrown, in favor of something more desirable.
 Think about the American Revolution for a moment, and you’ll soon understand how this is closely related to Manufacturing and Industry 4.0.
 During the last half of the 18th century, a cluster of newly formed colonies desired a change.
 They had a vision for a new country free from British rule, triggering a painful and deadly confrontation.
 Born from this conflict was a new country… The United States.
-Revolutions mean change, and change brings risk, difficulty and sacrifice but it is needed to prepare for a new future.
+Revolutions mean change and change brings risk, difficulty, and sacrifice but it is needed to prepare for a new future.
 We are in the midst of another revolution.
 One in which the most important economic force in the world, Manufacturing, will experience massive change that stands to impact not just the methods and technology used to make things, but the people involved as well.

 |If you are interested to learn more about the Industry 4.0 read Industry 4.0 is the future|

-Today, we’re again at a transitional point in industry.
+Today, we’re again at a transitional point in the industry.
 Firmly planted within the third industrial revolution, where automation, PLCs (Programmable Logic Controllers), robotics and other computer controlled systems have removed humans all-together from many manufacturing processes, but on the cusp of yet another revolution - Industry 4.0.

 Industry 4.0 is really the birth of the smart factory where machine automation becomes highly integrated with data, and involves 3 key technologies: